Compatibility with current 5th Edition D&D teased …

 Ray Winninger said at the “Future of D&D” panel at D&D Celebration that the new core books (presumably a Player’s Handbook, Monster Manual and Dungeon Master’s Guide) will be “fully compatible” with current 5th Edition D&D products.

-He said more details about the new Dungeons & Dragons edition will be announced in the coming year, and plans were in motion but still being worked out — while more customer surveys, as had been conducted recently, would be involved.
+He said more details about the new Dungeons & Dragons edition will be announced in the coming year, and plans were in motion but still being worked out — while more customer surveys, as had been conducted recently, would also be involved.

 D&D 5th Edition will turn 10 years old in 2024.